 With the increased use of technology in the workplace, businesses are exploring newer options to reduce employee costs.
 The rising significance of remote work and freelancing is a result of such exploration.
 Organizations are increasingly relying on freelancers to reduce their cost of hiring and selection.
-In fact, freelancers constituted 53% of the workforce in the USA alone at the end of 2019.
+Freelancers constituted 53% of the workforce in the USA alone at the end of 2019.

 Being a freelancer has so many perks – you get to choose your clients, your hours, and the kind of work you want to do.
 In a study conducted by LinkedIn, 40% of the millennials have admitted that flexibility of work is a primary concern.
 For many, freelancing isn’t just a reprieve from the 9-5 job or the freedom to work when they want to.
 It is a way for them to convert their passion into a career.